Things to do on Whidbey Island

 4. The Clyde Theater is right in town showing fairly current movies for only $6.00.

-5. Go to a VCR-matinee in your room at the Country Cottage.
+5. Go to a DVD-matinee in your Cottage at Country Cottage of Langley.
 In the Whidbey Rose, Captain's Cove and Cabernet Cottage, you can watch from the Jacuzzi.
-We provide a large selection of videos for you to enjoy and we'll even provide the popcorn.
+We provide a large selection of DVD's and videos for you to enjoy and we'll even provide the popcorn.

 7. Taste the local wine at the Whidbey Island Winery on Langley Road.
 (About 1 mile from your Cottage).
-The tasting room at Bayview is another spot to try local wines too.
+The tasting room at Bayview Corner and several others are great spots to try local wines too.

-8. There's also the Greenbank Farms about 20 minutes up the road from the Country Cottage.
-They make delicious loganberry wines and liqueurs.
-A fun place for lunch too.You'll see it from Hwy 525.
+8. There's also Greenbank Farm, about 20 minutes up the road from the Country Cottage.
+They serve a delicious selection of wines and liqueurs.
+A fun place for lunch and pie too.You'll see it from Hwy 525.
 It is a big red barn with a duck pond and picnic tables alongside.
-Also you can stop into the Delicious Cheese store.
+You can also stop into the Delicious Cheese store.

 9. Stroll around Meerkerk Rhododendron Gardens.
 There are hundreds of varieties and colors.